-No visit to Florida is complete without Cuban food!
+No Florida road trip itinerary is complete without a stop for Cuban food!
 We got our fill at La Teresita in Pinellas Park just outside of St. Pete.
 The savory plantains (tostones) with mojo sauce were simply outstanding.

 Out and About in Downtown St. Pete

 We parked our car in a local garage and set out to explore downtown St. Petersburg for a day.
 All the action is along Central Avenue.

 We started our exploration at the St. Petersburg Farmers' Market featuring juicy produce, colorful flowers, local musicians, and plenty to eat.
 The St. Petersburg Farmers' Market takes place every Saturday morning downtown.

 St. Petersburg is a city committed to craft beer and there are a number of breweries along Central Ave.
 We sampled a fine dry cider (Abricot) and Beemo Saison at Green Bench.Cycle Brewing for a heavier Hazelnut Cream and Sugar, Please stout.
 Sipping this beer felt like drinking an iced hazelnut coffee.
 Very creative.

 We happened to be in St. Petersburg for Folkfest St. Pete and joined other locals sitting in the sun and enjoying local bands.

 Downtown St. Petersburg also showcased some of the best street art that we saw anywhere on our Gulf Coast road trip between Naples and Tampa.
 I especially love this scene of a hostile alien invasion of St. Pete!

 The true test of a city is how well it does coffee.
 Brew D. Licious in St. Pete served a fine cuppa in huge statement mugs.
 The espresso drinks were served from high end beans.
 Brew D. Licious is definitely worth a stop to rest and recharge on a visit to St, Petersburg before hopping back in the car to drive to Tampa.